John Peter Salling: Other sources

 Alexander Scott Withers in Chronicles of Border Warfare (1831), and Lyman Draper (quoting from Withers) provide questionable biographical information about Salling that contradicts what Salling himself wrote in his journal.
 Draper reports that Salling and his family moved to Williamsburg after 1735, where he was employed as a weaver, and that he met Thomas Marlin or Morlin, a trader who had recently visited western Virginia.
 Draper says they traveled across the Blue Ridge Mountains to visit the region of what is now Winchester, Virginia.
-On his return, Draper says Salling met with John Lewis (father of General Andrew Lewis) and Thomas Mackey, and encouraged them to settle in western Virginia.
+On his return, Draper says Salling met with John Lewis (father of General Andrew Lewis) and John Mackey, and encouraged them to settle in western Virginia (unlikely, as Lewis had established a homestead in Augusta County several years earlier).

 Withers states that, while traveling with Marlin, Salling was captured by Native Americans and spent several years as a captive of either Choctaw or Cherokee Indians in Tennessee.
 According to Withers, he was then sold to, or captured by, Illinois Indians and adopted into a family at Kaskaskia.
 Withers says that Salling traveled up and down the Mississippi until he was purchased by a party of Spanish explorers to serve as an interpreter.
-He eventually made his way to Fort Frontenac in Canada, where he was freed and sent to New York (then New Amsterdam), after which he returned to Virginia, arriving just as his wife was preparing to marry another man.
+He eventually made his way to Fort Frontenac in Canada, where he was freed and sent to New York, after which he returned to Virginia, arriving just as his wife was preparing to marry another man.
 Withers adds that he is "sometimes spoken of as Peter Adam Salling," suggesting that this may be a different person from John Peter Salling.